MohammadSayam/Power-BI-Healthcare-Case-Analysis-Detailed-View-Dashboard/README.md

 This dashboard can be used for:

+- Hospital management reporting
-- Hospital operations monitoring
+- Patient flow monitoring
+- Identifying high waiting specialties
 - Resource and staff planning
-- Identifying high-load specialties
-- Understanding patient demographics
-- Performance reporting for management
+- Capacity and workload analysis
+- Strategic healthcare decision making

 ---